 (d) Is of not less than two weeks and not more than six weeks in duration.

-Competitive Preference Priorities: For FY 2017 and any subsequent year in which we make awards from the list of unfunded applications from this competition, these priorities are competitive preference priorities.
-Under 34 CFR 75.105(c)(2)(i) we award up to an additional 10 points to an application depending on how well the application meets competitive preference priority one and an additional five points to an application depending on how well the application meets competitive preference priority two.
+Competitive Preference Priority: For applications addressing Absolute Priority 1, we give competitive preference to applications that address the following priority.
+For FY 2021 and any subsequent year in which we make awards from the list of unfunded applications from this competition, this priority is a competitive preference priority.
+Under 34 CFR 75.105(c)(2)(i) we award up to an additional three points to an application, depending on how well the application meets this priority.

 These priorities are:

-Definitions: The following definitions are from the Supplemental Priorities and apply to this competition:
+Definitions: The following definitions are from 34 CFR 77.1.

 (b) Teacher stipends.
 Each teacher selected to participate in a seminar or institute under this competition shall be awarded a fixed stipend based on the length of the seminar or institute to ensure that such teacher does not incur personal costs associated with the teacher's participation in the seminar or institute.